 Eastern Asian medicine

 Eastern Asian medicine believes that disease progression in our body can be divided into four levels: defense, qi, nutrient, and blood.
 These levels can be used to indicate the superficial to deep levels of pathological changes, as well as their severity.

-- Wei level syndrome is the initial level in which our body shows pathological changes due to exogenous heat invading the body.
+- Wei level syndrome is the initial level at which our body shows pathological changes due to exogenous heat invading the body.

-- Qi level syndrome refers to abnormal qi movement in human viscera or tissues.
-The most commonly affected organs in the Wei and Qi levels are lung, stomach, intestine, and gallbladder.
-The vast majority of these diseases are bodily functional disorders.
+- Qi-level syndrome refers to abnormal qi movement in human viscera or tissues.
+The most commonly affected organs in the Wei and Qi levels are the lung, stomach, intestine, and gallbladder.
+The vast majority of these diseases are functional bodily disorders.

-- Ying level syndrome refers to the stage where Ying Yin, nourishing fluid, is burned and affected by pathogenic heat.
+- Ying-level syndrome refers to the stage where Ying Yin, a nourishing fluid, is burned and affected by pathogenic heat.

 - In Blood level syndrome, extreme blood heat causes organ parenchyma damage.

 Korean acupuncture and herbal medicine have been practiced for long years and have recently gained popularity.
-Both of these fields of medicine are particularly well-suited to treating a wide range of ailments including Post-Covid conditions as they can effectively address a wide range of physical and mental symptoms.
+These fields of medicine are particularly well-suited to treating many ailments, including Post-Covid conditions, as they can effectively address many physical and mental symptoms.

 Herbal medicine and Korean acupuncture

-Herbal medicine and Korean acupuncture are two healing methods that have been used to treat various ailments with success.
-In many cases, these treatments outperform modern medicine in terms of treating the underlying cause of a condition rather than just the symptoms.
-While these treatments aren’t a one-size-fits-all solution, they are a valuable addition to help you with your post-covid conditions.
+Herbal medicine and Korean acupuncture are two healing methods used to successfully treat various ailments.
+In many cases, these treatments outperform modern medicine in treating the underlying cause of a condition rather than just the symptoms.
+While these treatments aren’t a one-size-fits-all solution, they are a valuable addition to help you with your post-covid long-haul symptoms.